Vinc-Liu/Vinc-Liu.github.io/_pages/includes/intro.md

-:smile: I am currently a first-year postgraduate student at Shandong University.
-My research interests locate in piezoelectric actuation and its application to precise manipulation.
+:smile: I am currently a first-year Master's student at Shandong University.
+My research interests locate in piezoelectric actuation and its application to precise manipulation, and soft robotics.

-Specifically, I have worked on ultrasonic motors, focusing on designing mechanical structure and developing vibration modes to achieve high performance.
-At present, I am specializing in **piezoelectric actuators**, especially in structure configuration, actuation strategy, and driving circuits.
+Specifically, For the past three years, I have engaged in piezoelectric actuation, specifically with ultrasonic motors and piezoelectric actuators.
+I focus on developing driving circuits and control systems, as well as in designing mechanical structures for actuators.
+I have published four first-author papers in SCI journals (IEEE TIE, SNA, SMS, etc.).

+I am more interested in soft robotics, which will be my topic of my Ph.D. career.
+In summer 2025, I will join

 Education
 ======
-- 2020-2024       &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp;         **Shandong University**, China \
+- 2020-2024       &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp;         <b>Shandong University</b>, China \
                           <center> Bachelor of Automation Engineering </center>
 - 2024-Present             **Shandong University**, China\
                            Master of Robotics